offalynne/Input/docs/latest/Device-Quirks.md

 - On MacOS, GameMaker's [game controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
 Input fixes this with a value offset for gamepad button and axis inputs.

+- On MacOS, the "gamepad select" button takes a screenshot on double press and records video on long press.
+Be aware when setting default bindings that this can be problematic for users with the feature enabled (default OS behaviour).

 - On Ubuntu, gamepads are sometimes misreported and often over-reported so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

 - On Ubuntu, gamepad joystick axes are not signed.
 GameMaker attempts to automatically sign joystick axes when they connect, but this change is discarded when gamepads are remapped.
 Input automatically adjusts joystick axes' range on remapping in order to resolve this.